 We absolutely loved the monochromatic gourds from 2014, and totally fell in love with the blingy pumpkins from 2015.
 But ya know what?
 We had to toss those beautiful painted pumpkin crafts a week after Halloween, and it broke our little hearts to let our fall centerpieces go.
 So this year we decided that saving our Halloween decorations and goggling our pumpkin patch year after year was priority – so we opted for plastic pumpkins.

 For this Halloween craft activity, we wanted to add a matte texture base.
-To get this effect we stray-painted each pumpkin.
+To get this effect we spray-painted each pumpkin.
 It wasn’t too difficult.

 How to Paint Pumpkins